 The main bus hubs in Bosnia are Banja Luka, Zenica, Mostar and of course Sarajevo.
-Sarajevo has two main bus station, one from where bus departure to the eastern part of the country and one with buses to the western part of the country.
+Sarajevo has two main bus station, one from where bus departures to the eastern part of the country and one with buses departing to the western part of the country.

-From Bosnia there are all year around connections, to among other these countries: Germany, Austria, Croatia, Montenegro, Macedonia, Serbia, Slovenia, France, Netherlands, Belgium, Denmark, Sweden and even Norway.
+From Bosnia there are all year around connections, to these countries: Germany, Austria, Croatia, Montenegro, Macedonia, Serbia, Slovenia, France, Netherlands, Belgium, Denmark, Sweden and even Norway.

-During summer season, there are an increased number of buses to the Adriatic coast.
+During the summer season, there is an increased number of buses to the Adriatic coast.

-The bus fleet in Bosnia, is still in the process of being renewed, which means you can find you fill find a mixture of old and new buses.
-The newest buses, with air-condition are mainly used for the international but routes to and from Bosnia.
+The bus fleet in Bosnia, is still in the process of being renewed, which means you can find both outdated and modern buses.
+The newest buses, with air-conditioning are mainly used for the international bus routes to and from Bosnia.

-The drivers on the national route do not all speak English, but on must international routes, the drivers speak foreign language.
+Not all the drivers on the national route speak English, but on must international routes, the drivers speak a foreign language.

 are discounted with up to 60% for the returning leg ticket.
-If you travel return with a different company on the return leg, prices is like a single ticket.
+If you choose a different bus company for your return journey, the price is the same as for the one way ticket.

 Discounted ticket is usually available for kids and in most cases also pensioners.
 But the rules and discount scheme vary from company to company which can make it a bit complicate.

 Obviously the easiest way to buy a ticket is here on Getbybus.com, alternatively it is possible to buy ticket at the bus station and in most case also on the bus.
 Be aware that you are obliged to carry your ticket on during the journey.